jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 >
 >* Encapsulated "just-in-time initialization" or "initialization on first use".

-# Single Instance
-There are valid domain model situations for which we would desire no more than one instance for a class, such as the System Clock, the File System, a Data Repository, etc.
+Here are a few valid domain model situations for which we would desire no more than one instance for a class: System Clock, the File System, a Data Repository, etc.

-# Considering Static Methods
-Static methods are already associated with the class rather than an instance of the class.
-That is, for most Object-Oriented (OO) languages, we can access a static method without having to do so via an instance of the class.
-Static attributes, which are associated with the class rather than an instance of the class, are also accessible without the need for an instance of the class.
-Isn’t making everything static already a type of Singleton?

-Technically, yes, it is.
-And we will see that Singleton’s mechanism uses a static method and static attribute, but Singleton is different, since it is an instance.

-Static methods are great for [Pure Functions](https://en.wikipedia.org/wiki/Pure_function), such as mathematical operations.
-They are a core concept in [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming).

-But objects object instances are first class citizens in OO languages.
-They can do things that static methods can’t do or can’t do as easily.
-They can be passed as arguments.
-They are more flexible.
-Since Singleton is an object instance, it can do things that static methods may not be able to do.

 # Unit Testing Concerns
 Singleton is one instance ... everywhere.
 Its access often resides deep within the code, often embeeded within a statement.
 These attributes can create unit testing concerns.